Celebrity privacy: Effects

 Lidia Maropo and Ana Jorge argue that celebrity children usually appear in newspapers and magazines with their families.
 Moments like celebrity children playing in the park or having a picnic with the whole family are posted on media, reflecting the importance of children in the family and advocating for a more harmonious family relationship.
 Celebrity children's photos can also suggest a pleasant experience and a sense of satisfaction with being a parent.
 The circulation of celebrity children's images attracts the public to focus on Family Relationships.
 It highlights the happiness brought by children and the responsibility of parents.

 The exposure of celebrity children to the public can result in the invasion of their Privacy rights.
 For example, the 20-month-old son of aviator Charles A. Lindbergh, who became a national celebrity after he created records for flying from the U.S. to France in 1927, was kidnapped and murdered in 1932.
 After this tragedy, Jon, Lindbergh's second son, was chased continuously by the paparazzi's cars.
 Lindbergh decided not to raise legal appeals but to move outside of the U.S. with his family to protect Jon.
 Additionally, some celebrities send photos of their children to the media to prevent paparazzi from continuing to disrupt their private lives: American film celebrities David Arquette and Courteney Cox released the image of their daughter Coco to the press, to prevent themselves from being chased by paparazzi.

 Legal protection regarding children privacy

 The United Nations

 The United Nations Convention on the Rights of the Child (UNCRC) was permitted in 1989 as human rights started to gain more attention globally.
 This treaty deals with the most fundamental issue between children and the media, such as free expression, non-discrimination and respect.
 Article 16, in particular, set that children have the right to protect themselves when encountering illegal interference of privacy or attacks on reputation.
-All the UN countries, except the U.S. and Somalia, approved and sighed this treaty.
+All the UN countries, except the U.S. and Somalia, approved and signed this treaty.